julienadatrain/Adatrain-website/README.md

 ### Our Live Cardano Stake Pools:

-Hi!
+Hello!
+We are Jay & Cris, your pool operators.
 We believe in Cardano's mission and we want to support the network by running stake pools (validating nodes).

 ### Live Train Pools